-A hearing test, also known as an audiometry test, is an easy and painless method of evaluating your hearing that can not only determine if you have hearing loss, but also the degree of hearing loss (mild, moderate, severe, and profound).
+A hearing test, also known as an audiometry test, is an easy and painless method of evaluating your hearing.
+It can not only determine if you have hearing loss, but also the degree of hearing loss (mild, moderate, severe, or profound).

 A thorough hearing evaluation performed by a qualified hearing professional also helps pinpoint the type of hearing loss you have and the available treatment options.

 Your hearing health history